QUICK ANSWER

 What is the Florida real estate exam pass rate?

-First-time takers pass at approximately 52 to 56% depending on the month.
-Retakers pass at a lower rate, around 32 to 38%.
-The overall pass rate across all attempts is roughly 42 to 47%.
-These figures come from DBPR Exam Performance Summary reports published monthly.
+First-time takers usually pass around the high 40s to low 50s depending on the month.
+Retakers pass at a lower rate, often around the high 20s to mid 30s in recent DBPR reports.
+The overall pass rate across all attempts is usually lower than the first-time rate because retakers pull the combined number down.
+These figures come from DBPR Exam Performance Summary reports.

 Why is the Florida real estate exam pass rate so low?